 Melody is on the hunt, and when she meets Dean, she sees a target who will allow her to fulfill her purpose.
 What she doesn’t count on is falling in love — a love that could destroy them both.

-Why I want to read: I adore the Escaped series written by Kristin Cast and I have had this novella for a while on my Kindle.
-It is a nice short read and I will get to see more into the series beyond the characters.
+Why I want to read: I adore the Escaped series written by Kristin Cast.
+Now, I’ve had this novella for a while on my Kindle.
+It is a nice short read and I will be able to see more into the series beyond the characters.

 (Image from Goodreads)